story-cv/story-cv.github.io/replit.md

 - Used clean, minimal styling consistent with overall design system
 - Content emphasizes Story.CV as a resume writer (not builder) with personalized approach

+### Advantages Section Implementation
+- Added "Why we're better than a human resume writer" section
+- Implemented responsive 2x2 grid layout (stacks to 1x4 on mobile)
+- Created card-based design with hover effects and subtle shadows
+- Four key advantages: industry knowledge, no awkward calls, affordability, and speed
+- Used secondary background color to visually separate from other sections

 ### Previous Changes (July 13, 2025)
 - Added above-the-fold hero section with H1 headline and subtitle
 - Implemented call-to-action buttons with primary/secondary styling